Specialty Leasing Glossary

 Also known as: Mall Cart, Mobile Retail Unit, RMU

-A mobile retail unit typically 40-80 square feet that can be moved within a shopping center.
+A mobile retail unit—typically 40-80 square feet—that can be moved within a shopping center.
 Also called Retail Merchandising Units (RMUs).
-Carts are smaller than kiosks and ideal for high-margin products like accessories, jewelry, or seasonal items.
+Smaller than kiosks.
+Ideal for high-margin products like accessories, jewelry, or seasonal items.

 Pop-up Shop